mythril-forge/homebrew-classes/docs/chocolate/character/class/sorcerer.md

 When you cast a spell that has a casting range that is greater than touch, you can spend 1 sorcery point to bend the spell around corners.
 When you do this, you can target creatures around such obstacles.

 If a creature targeted by this spell has left your field of vision before the end of your last turn, you have disadvantage on any attack rolls that this spell might require.

+You can use Flection Spell even if you have already used a different Metamagic option during the casting of the spell.

 ##### Focused Spell